ahdinosaur/rustforge-2025-rust-in-color/README.md

 ## 3 Sentence Description

-LEDs + Rust = <3.
-Join me in how I made an LED cube with embedded (no-std & no-alloc) Rust.
-What do you want to make with LEDs and Rust?
+LEDs + Rust = 💜.
+Join me in how I made an LED cube with embedded Rust.
+What would you make with LEDs and Rust?

 ## Description

-LEDs + Rust = <3
+LEDs + Rust = 💜

 Join me in how I made an LED cube with embedded (no-std & no-alloc) Rust.